 Being arrested at a U.S. Senate office building, writes William Critchley-Menor, S.J., was an act of sincere resistance to a state that enforces the horrific treatment of children we have seen in immigrant detention centers.

 “Throughout the history of the Society, the Jesuits have been key players in astronomy,” said Robert Macke, S.J., a specialist in meteorites who works at the Vatican Observatory in Rome.
-Jesuit contributions to astronomy are significant enough that 34 craters on the moon and several asteroids are
+Jesuit contributions to astronomy are significant enough that 34 craters on the moon and several asteroids are named after them.

 “We have to admit that things move very slowly in the church,” Sharon Holland, I.H.M., told America, “But this is a piece of really good news.”